Tim Regan: Coaching career

 On November 11, 2013, Regan was named as assistant coach for Indy Eleven of the NASL.
 On June 2, 2015, Regan was named Indy's interim head coach, following the dismissal of Juergen Sommer.

-Regan currently is an assistant coach for his alma mater, Bradley, under the Braves' 22nd-year head coach, Jim DeRose.
+Regan served as is an assistant coach for his alma mater, Bradley, under the Braves' head coach, Jim DeRose from 2018 until 2023.
 He also became the head coach of USL League Two expansion club Peoria City in 2020.
+In 2023, Regan became the head coach at Bradley replacing the retiring DeRose.